-Google Play services helps developers to integrate Google services such as authentication and Google+ into their apps delivered through Google Play.
+Google Play services helps developers to integrate Google services, such as authentication, into their apps delivered through Google Play.

 Google Play services is automatically provisioned to end user devices by Google Play, so all you need is a thin client library in your apps.